-n the page about Heinrich Vogtherr we saw, how the two publishers Jobst og David Denecker for many years and in many towns issued the same wooduts.
+n the page about Heinrich Vogtherr we saw, how the two publishers Jobst and David Denecker for many years and in many towns issued the same woodcuts.
 First under the title »Todtentanz.
 Das menschlichs leben anders nicht […]« and later as »Todtentantz / Durch alle Stendt der Menschen […]«.

-However, the last edition, from 1579 in Vienna, did not employ the original woodcuts by Vogtherr, but some new copies.
+However, the latest editions, from 1572 and 1579, did not employ the original woodcuts by Vogtherr, but some new copies.
 To the right is the scene with the pope.

 hese new woodcuts were re-issued two years later in 1581 by Straub in St. Gallen (picture to the left).
 The book has 40 framed woodcuts and the scenes are the same as in Denecker's Todtentantz.
 This means that they are the same 40 scenes by Holbein, that originally were published as so-called "printer's proofs" and that the astrologer is not included.